3D Gap Opening in Non-Ideal MHD Protoplanetary Disks: Asymmetric Accretion, Meridional Vortices, and Observational Signatures: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for a detailed constructive report that improved the presentation of the paper.
 ZYL is supported in part by NASA 80NSSC20K0533 and NSF AST-2307199.
 Our simulations are made possible by an XSEDE allocation (AST200032).
 Z.Z. acknowledges support from the National Science Foundation under CAREER Grant Number AST-1753168 and support from NASA award 80NSSC22K1413.
 Figures in this paper were made with the help of \verb|Matplotlib| \citep{Hunter2007} and \verb|NumPy| \citep{2020Natur.585..357H}. \verb|cblind| is also used in one of the colormaps.